 When Wendy Chaite’s daughter was born with lymphatic disease and lymphedema, neither the medical profession nor researchers could provide the answers she sought on her daughter’s behalf.
-Rather than accept this situation, Wendy set out on a journey that would change history.
-Having built an extensive knowledge of the science of lymphatic disease, she engaged the research and medical community.
-Her passion first ignited their interest and, finally, their dedication.
+This motivated a mission to inspire the research and medical community’s dedication to fighting lymphatic disease.

 As an attorney, Wendy served as a federal judicial law clerk, Wall Street corporate litigator, and adjunct professor at Pace University School of Law.
-However, in 1998, she would trade in that fast-paced world to found the Lymphatic Research Foundation (LRF), now renamed Lymphatic Education & Research Network (LE&RN).
-Since it’s beginning, she has worked tirelessly to put lymphatic research on the map.
-Her efforts, in conjunction with the team of scientists, organization supporters, and parent/patient advocates that she assembled, lead to remarkable successes including the establishment of the biennial Gordon Research Conference Series devoted to Molecular Mechanisms in Lymphatic Function and Disease; the publishing of Lymphatic Research and Biology—the first peer-reviewed journal in the field; the establishment of the first-ever Endowed Chair of Lymphatic Research and Medicine, which is at Stanford University); the creation of two-year postdoctoral fellowship awards to attract young scientists and clinicians from distinguished research centers around the world; and the establishing of a national lymphatic disease patient registry and tissue bank to stimulate research, support clinical trials and drug development.
-In summary, Wendy established and spearheaded a movement that resulted in over $20 million in private, public and in-kind support for lymphatic biology and disease research.
-Ms. Chaite’s past and present appointments include: Appointed to National Institutes of Health (NIH) Trans-NIH Coordinating Committee for Lymphatic Research (CCLR); Drug Information Association (DIA) Patient Engagement Fellow; DIA Co-Chair, Patient Engagement Community Legal Barriers Committee; NIH National Center for Research Resources (NCRR) Advisory Council; NIH Council of Public Representatives (COPR); COPR Liaison to the NIH Advisory Committee to the Director; NIH Office for Rare Diseases Research (ORDR) Study Section (Ad Hoc); NIH National Center for Advancing Translational Sciences (NCATS) Special Emphasis Panel (Ad Hoc); Executive Board Emeritus, Research!America (RA)
+However, in 1998, she would turn her attention to founding the Lymphatic Research Foundation (LRF), which was renamed Lymphatic Education & Research Network (LE&RN) in 2013.
+Since its beginnings, Wendy, and Dr. Rockson worked tirelessly to put lymphatic research on the map.
+Their efforts, in conjunction with the team of scientists, organization supporters, and parent/patient groups, led to remarkable successes including the establishment of the biennial Gordon Research Conference Series devoted to Molecular Mechanisms in Lymphatic Function and Disease; the inauguration and indexing of Lymphatic Research and Biology—the first and still pre-eminent peer-reviewed journal in the field; the establishment of the first-ever Endowed Chair of Lymphatic Research and Medicine, which is at Stanford University; the creation of two-year postdoctoral fellowship awards to attract young scientists and clinicians from distinguished research centers around the world; and the creation of a national lymphatic disease patient registry and biorepository to stimulate research, support clinical trials and drug development.
+In summary, their efforts led to the inauguration of a movement that resulted in millions of dollars in private, public and in-kind support for lymphatic biology and disease research.

-Wendy’s devotion and tenacity have changed the field of lymphatic research and will impact generations to come.
-Wendy left the board of directors in 2012, confident in the board’s ability to take full ownership of the organization’s mission.
-In 2013 the board of directors expanded the organization’s mission to become the Lymphatic Education and Research Network (LE&RN).
+Wendy Chaite’s and Dr. Stanley Rockson’s devotion and tenacity have changed the field of lymphatic research and will impact generations to come.
+Wendy left the board of directors in 2012, confident in its ability to take full ownership of the organization’s mission.
+Dr. Rockson continues his role as Founding Chair of the LE&RN’s Scientific & Medical Advisory Committee.
+In 2013 the board of directors expanded the organization’s mission to become the Lymphatic Education & Research Network (LE&RN).